jspotten/cs324-labs/07-hw-sockets/README.md

 In the left "remote" pane, run the the following command:

-(Replace `port` with a port of your choosing, an integer between 1024 and 65535.
-Use of ports with values less than 1024 require root privileges).
+(Replace "port" with a port of your choosing, an integer between 1024 and 65535.
+Use of ports with values less than 1024 require root privileges.)

 ```bash
 ./server -4 port